Retrograde. It might as well be labeled as astrology’s F word. Mention it and you’ll hear the groans kick in.

 If you have zero to one retrograde planets in your birth chart, you’ll develop your life skills early on.
 You might even feel that you don’t have to “go inward.”
 However, if a planet retrogrades in your progressed chart (advanced stuff we’ll cover way down the road), you might feel a sudden urge to get your ass into therapy.

 If you have four or more, you might feel like an alien – different from everyone else.
 You might be more inwardly focused and reflective.
-Instead of confirming to the norm, you march to the beat of your own drum with your own value system.
+Instead of conforming to the norm, you march to the beat of your own drum with your own value system.
 You may not develop your life skills early like the zero to one example above, but by going inward, you develop wisdom.

 Let’s quickly cover what those retrogrades might mean in your birth chart: